Diagnostics for Preterm Birth

 Our lab is characterizing the four steps necessary for maternal peripheral leukocyte activation before labour.
 These are changes in leukocyte chemokine receptor mRNA expression, leukocyte cytokine mRNA expression, F-actin protein polarization in cells, and changes in intracellular F-actin pathway mRNA expression.
 If successful, detecting and quantifying one or a combination of these four stages may be a faster and less expensive way of diagnosing women at risk for preterm labour.

 For example, activated leukocytes change their shape as they prepare to cross the endothelium of the blood and lymphatic vessels to reach the uterus.
 This process is called diapedesis, or transendothelial migration.
 After activation, leukocytes roll, adhere to the vessel wall, and squeeze between the junctions of endothelial cells of the vessel to enter the interstitial space.
-We can visualize the morphological changes by staining for F-actin We can also use qRT-PCR to quantify changes in the mRNA expression of genes that control this process.
+We can visualize the morphological changes by staining for F-actin (Figure 2).
+We can also use qRT-PCR to quantify changes in the mRNA expression of genes that control this process.